 Transnational Spanish Studies, eds.
 Catherine Davies (IMLR) and Rory O'Bryen (Cambridge);

 Transnational Italian Studies, eds.
-Charles Burdett (Bristol), Loredana Polezzi (Cardiff), Marco Santello (Leeds);
+Charles Burdett (Durham), Loredana Polezzi (Cardiff), Marco Santello (Leeds);

 Transnational Portuguese Studies, ed.
-Hilary Owen (Manchester) and Claire Williams (Oxford);
+Hilary Owen (Manchester/Oxford) and Claire Williams (Oxford);

 Transnational Russian Studies, eds.
 Andy Byford (Durham), Connor Doak (Bristol) and Stephen Hutchings (Manchester).